 May 2018 – First SCoPEd feature published in Therapy Today

-November / December 2018 – First draft iteration of SCoPEd framework approved
+November / December 2018 – First draft version of SCoPEd framework approved

-The first iteration of the draft SCoPEd framework is signed off by respective boards of the three partners.
+The first version of the draft SCoPEd framework is signed off by respective boards of the three partners.

-January 2019 – First draft iteration of SCoPEd framework published
+January 2019 – First draft version of SCoPEd framework published

-The first iteration of the draft SCoPEd framework is published and shared with BACP members and wider stakeholders with feedback.
+The first version of the draft SCoPEd framework is published and shared with BACP members and wider stakeholders with feedback.

 It was accompanied by the SCoPEd methodology (2019) document.

-March / April 2019 – Quantitative data on the feedback to first iteration published
+March / April 2019 – Quantitative data on the feedback to first version published

 Initial results of the first stage of consultation around SCoPEd are announced.